NYSEG and RG&E Remind Customers to Stay Safe, Use Energy Wisely During Extreme Weather

 “We always encourage our customers to use energy wisely, but it is particularly important and beneficial when the temperature drops and winds pick up,” Lynch said.

-- Replace incandescent light bulbs with compact fluorescent bulbs that use up to 75% less energy and last up to 10 times as long.
+- Replace incandescent light bulbs with ENERGY STAR-certified compact fluorescent or LED bulbs.
+These bulbs use 70% to 90% less electricity and last 10 to 25 times longer than incandescent bulbs.

 - Use programmable timers to turn lights on/off.